MichaelTMiyoshi/PythonWithMiyoshi/CompetencyTests/ReadMe.md

 ### CT – File I/O
 11306	Use streams to manage input and output including files

-(Note: This competency tests may need to be updated.
-Still mulling it over.)

 Demonstrate your competence in using data files by writing code for the following scenario:
-1. You have data that you want to store and then retrieve.
-You must decide what type of delimiting you would like to use (use comma- or tab-delimiting) to store the following data (The first row is not part of the data, just labels):
+1. Suppose the data below is in a comma separated value (csv) file, including the row with the labels.
+Use the csv module and read the data.
+Then, saparate out one of the numeric pieces of data (age, height, or weight) and determine the average.
+Make sure to store the numeric data in a list as numerica data (not string data).
 ```
 Name		Age	Height (in)	Weight (lb)	Phone #
 Loretta		18	66		130		425.844.1231